← Back to Resources

 3. ITAR-friendly deployment.
 U.S. data residency, tenant isolation, access controls, and clarity on support personnel.
 (Reminder: ITAR compliance is self-assessed; software helps you enforce it.)

-4. Ease-of-use for quality folks.
-Learning curve, UI clarity, and whether you can be productive without a “power user.”
+4. Ease of use for quality teams.
+Learning curve, UI clarity, and whether you can be productive without a power user.

 5. Workflow fit.
-Does it stop at ballooning + export, or does it manage the whole FAIR package and approvals?
+Does it stop at ballooning and export, or does it manage the whole FAIR package and approvals?

 6. Integration reality.
 CMM imports, PDF/CAD inputs, and optional Net-Inspect or ERP/PLM connections.

-• Point solutions (often desktop) are fast to adopt for ballooning → Excel, but can leave package management and collaboration manual.
+• Point solutions (often desktop) are fast to adopt for ballooning to Excel, but can leave package management and collaboration manual.

 • Suites / platforms add approvals, supplier portals, and analytics, but require a bit more setup.